kinvolk/lokomotive/docs/advanced/customization.md

 !!! danger
     Container Linux Configs provide powerful host customization abilities.
 You are responsible for the additional configs defined for hosts.

 Container Linux Configs (CLCs) declare how a Container Linux instance's disk should be provisioned on first boot from disk.
 CLCs define disk partitions, filesystems, files, systemd units, dropins, networkd configs, mount units, raid arrays, and users.
-Typhoon creates controller and worker instances with base Container Linux Configs to create a minimal, secure Kubernetes cluster on each platform.
+Lokomotive creates controller and worker instances with base Container Linux Configs to create a minimal, secure Kubernetes cluster on each platform.

-Typhoon AWS, Azure, bare-metal, DigitalOcean, and Google Cloud support CLC *snippets* - valid Container Linux Configs that are validated and additively merged into the Typhoon base config during `terraform plan`.
+Lokomotive AWS, Azure, bare-metal, DigitalOcean, and Google Cloud support CLC *snippets* - valid Container Linux Configs that are validated and additively merged into the Lokomotive base config during `terraform plan`.
 This allows advanced host customizations and experimentation.

 #### Examples